 I am a BSc graduate, with a double major in Zoology and Botany, from the Nelson Mandela University in the Eastern Cape Province of South Africa.
 I also spent a year in Scotland studying Marine Science at the Scottish Association for Marine Science and three years working through the Game Ranging and Wildlife Management course while volunteering at a local private game reserve.
 My key focus is on conservation biology, animal behaviour and rehabilitation while my other interests include photography and dog sledding.
-I am currently between projects and so plan to use this time “in limbo” to put my thoughts, observations and part-time projects out there for the enjoyment/perusal of the general public, and in so doing I hope to bridge the gap between the scientific and global communities.
+When I started this website I was between projects and so used this time “in limbo” to put my thoughts, observations and part-time projects out there for the enjoyment/perusal of the general public, and in so doing attempt to bridge the gap between the scientific and global communities.
 I am currently working as a Marine Research Technician at Nature’s Valley Trust in Plettenberg Bay and writing a series of children’s books.
 The focal book follows the journey of a little girl as she discovers the magic of nature, the pull of the ocean and the power of our choices.
 The eight subsequent books follow the lives of the sea creatures that the little girl encountered.
 I will continue to add articles to this site as and when something awesome catches my attention.